 The course is taught intensively in 4 three-hour sessions over two days (12 hours in total).

 An eminently hands-on course, students will learn the different skills throughout examples and assignments implemented in ArcGIS, a widely-used software package that is available for NTNU students and faculty.
 Further information will be provided prior to the beginning of the course.

 No previous background is GIS techniques is required.

 Required previous knowledge

-BA in History, Geography, Economics, Sociology or Political Science.
+BA in History, Geography, Economics, Sociology, Political Science or related discipline.
 Admission to a programme of study is required.

 Course materials and assignments will be provided during the course.

 Credits: 5.0 SP